XingxinHE/Hex/pages/Declaration.md

 		- a declarator
 		  id:: 63020af9-5d87-4a89-92fb-4ee153628557
 			- declarator-id
 - ## 🏷(Sub)Categories
 	- By Scott Meyer, The declaration can be subdivided into:
 		- object declaration
 		- function declaration
 		- class declaration
 		- template declaration
 	- By Bjarne, the declaration can be subdivided into
 		- Variables
 		- Constants
 		- Functions (see §8.5)
 		- Namespaces (see §8.7)
 		- Types (classes and enumerations; see Chapter 9)
 		- Templates (see Chapter 19)
-	- ## 🔎Implementation
-	   The code or technical stuffs implement this.
-	- ## 🕳Pitfalls
-	  Be aware of the pitfalls when using this stuffs... (especially considering edge cases)
-	- ## 🙋‍♂️Related Elements
-	   The closest pattern to current one, what are their differences?
-	- ## 🧱Structure
-	  Any other hierarchical issues?
 -
 - Declaration Specifiers
 	- It can be categorized as: